jidongbsu/cs452-device-driver/README.md

 You MUST build against the kernel version (3.10.0-1160.el7.x86_64), which is the default version of the kernel installed on the cs452 VM.

+In this assignment, we assume applications only access our device sequentially, in other words, you do not need to consider the case where multiple application processes/threads access the device concurrently.
+For example, if one program is reading or writing the device, then no other programs will be reading or writing the device at this same time.

 ## Book References

 Operating Systems: Three Easy Pieces: [I/O Devices](https://pages.cs.wisc.edu/~remzi/OSTEP/file-devices.pdf)